Leody Taveras Player Props: Rangers vs. White Sox

-On Wednesday, Leody Taveras (hitting .179 in his past 10 games) and the Texas Rangers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:05 PM ET.
+Leody Taveras -- .200 average over his past 10 games -- will be in action for the Texas Rangers versus the Chicago White Sox, with Touki Toussaint on the hill, on August 3 at 2:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the White Sox.
+In his most recent appearance, he went 1-for-5 with a double against the White Sox.

 Leody Taveras Game Info & Props vs. the White Sox